tocco934/aws-foundry-ssl/README.md

 - Newer more cost efficient / performant instance type support, including ARM64
 - Experimental IPv6 support

+Note this is just something being done in my spare time and for fun/interest.
+Keep that in mind.

 ## Installation

-_Note:_ You'll need some technical expertise and basic familiarity with AWS to get this running.
+You'll need some technical expertise and basic familiarity with AWS to get this running.
 It's not quite click-ops, but it's close.
+Some parts do require some click-ops once.

 You can also refer to the original repo's wiki, but the gist is:

 ### Foundry VTT Download

-1. Download the `NodeJS` installer for Foundry VTT from the Foundry VTT website, upload it to Google Drive
+Download the `NodeJS` installer for Foundry VTT from the Foundry VTT website.
+Then either:

-- Make the link publicly shared (anyone with the link can view)
+- Upload it to Google Drive, make the link publicly shared (anyone with the link can view), or
-- Make note of the link, or

-2. have a Foundry VTT Patreon download link handy, or
+- Have a Foundry VTT Patreon download link handy, or
-3. upload it somewhere else it can be fetched publicly
+- Upload it somewhere else it can be fetched publicly

-It's not recommended to use the time-limited links that you can get from the Foundry VTT site, but if that works for you, it's also an option.
+It's _not recommended_ to use the time-limited links that you can get from the Foundry VTT site, but if that works for you, it's also an option.

 **Note:** Foundry `11.313` or newer is recommended due to Electron fixing a _second_ major security flaw in the WebP decoder.

-### AWS Setup
+### AWS Pre-setup

-- This script currently relies on your `default` VPC, which should be set up automatically when you first create your acccount.
-If you have a custom VPC, you'll need to edit this script to use it
+This only needs to be done _once_, no matter how many times you redeploy.

 - Create an SSH key in **EC2**, under `EC2 / Network & Security / Key Pairs`
   - You only need to do this once, _the first time_.
 If you tear down and redeploy the stack you can reuse the same SSH key
   - That said, consider rotating keys regularly as a good security practise
   - Keep the downloaded private keypair (PEM or PPK) file safe, you'll need it for [SSH / SCP access](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-to-linux-instance.html) to the EC2 server instance

+### AWS Setup

+**Note:** This script currently relies on your `default` VPC, which should be set up automatically when you first create your acccount.
+If you have a custom VPC, it's not (yet) supported.

-- Then go to **CloudFormation** and choose to **Create a Stack** with new resources
+- Go to **CloudFormation** and choose to **Create a Stack** with new resources
   - Leave `Template is Ready` selected
   - Choose `Upload a template file`
   - Upload the `/cloudformation/Foundry_Deployment.template` file from this project